jakobharden/phd_fqband/README.md

 ```

 > [!NOTE]
-> To reproduce all analysis results shown in the presentation in **fqband/latex/test_fqband**, run the the first four commands from above.
+> To reproduce all analysis results shown in the presentation in **fqband/latex/test\_fqband**, run the first four commands from above.

 ## Help and Documentation